tarunmadhira/Head-pose__controlled_Robot/README.md

 The robot consists of NodeMCU microcontroller IC, two DC motors, an L293D motor driver IC and two 9v batteries for powerinng the NodeMCU and motors respectively.

+The NodeMCU (Node MicroController Unit) is an open source software and hardware development environment that is built around a very inexpensive System-on-a-Chip (SoC) called the ESP8266.
+The ESP8266, designed and manufactured by Espressif Systems, contains all crucial elements of the modern computer: CPU, RAM, networking (wifi), and even a modern operating system and SDK.
+When purchased at bulk, the ESP8266 chip costs only $2 USD a piece.
+That makes it an excellent choice for IoT projects of all kinds.